dev-phoenix/site_checker/README.md

 # site_checker
 It's allows you to check is site available and notice by sms if is not
+Uses sms service: smsc.ru

 ### start:
 ```